 Also, their servers are optimized for WordPress sites.

 What would you do if you woke up one day to discover your website has crashed?
 Certainly, it will be devastating – an experience nobody ever wishes to encounter.

 No matter how careful and diligent you are, there’s that risk.
 A poorly coded plugin you installed can crash your site, a determined hacker can take your site down.
 These are just a few instances of things that can go wrong.

 The only way to prevent data loss when such occurs is to create backups for your site regularly.
 Managed WordPress hosting providers will come to your help when this happens.

 They offer daily backups for websites at no extra cost.
 You might get WordPress backup service from shared hosting providers, but in many cases, it comes at a higher cost.

 Creating backups yourself will work, but you need to have the skills, the time, and the discipline.

-So, if you are more interested in growing your business than worrying about backups, it’s about time you moved to managed WordPress hosting.
+So, Managed WordPress hosting is best for you if you are more interested in growing your business than worrying about backups.

 Here at Fixrunner, we offer WordPress backup service at pocket-friendly rates.